haoming-codes/app/README.md

 print(ipa)
 ```

-`text_to_ipa` automatically detects Chinese and English segments, calls `phonemizer.phonemize` separately for each language with the correct language code (`cmn` for Chinese and `en` for English), and returns the combined IPA transcription.
-You can pass any additional keyword arguments supported by `phonemizer.phonemize` (such as `strip=True`) and they will be forwarded automatically.
+`text_to_ipa` automatically detects Chinese and English segments, calls `epitran.Epitran(...).transliterate` separately for each language with the correct language code (`cmn-Hans` for Chinese and `eng-Latn` for English), and returns the combined IPA transcription.
+Any additional keyword arguments are forwarded to `Epitran.transliterate`.